By Katie Wilson

 Epping Forest Treehouse, Essex

 Always wanted a treehouse?
-Relive your childhood and stay in this pimped up adult version in Epping Forest, just one hour from London.
+Relive your childhood and stay in this pimped up adult version in Epping Forest, just an hour from London.

 Set on a beautiful 180-acre farm, this rustic hideaway which cradles a 500-year-old oak tree, has been handmade by its owners.